Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 Newly-added cornerback Simeon Thomas was a player the Seahawks had their eye on all along.

 Seattle added Thomas off waivers from the Browns.
-Thomas, who played at Louisiana-Lafayette, was taken in the sixth round of the draft with the 1188th pick shortly after the Seahawks took Flowers in the fifth round at 146.
+Thomas, who played at Louisiana-Lafayette, was taken in the sixth round of the draft with the 188th choice shortly after the Seahawks took Flowers in the fifth round at 146.

-Carroll said Monday that the Seahawks considered Thomas when they took Flowers noting they have similar characteristics.
-Thomas is listed at 6-3, 190 by the Seahawks (Flowers is 6-3, 203) and has arms were measured at 35-1/4 at the NFL Combine — Seattle has long had a rep for favoring corners with at least 32-inch arms.
+Carroll said Monday that the Seahawks considered Thomas when they took Flowers, noting they have similar characteristics.
+Thomas is listed at 6-3, 190 by the Seahawks (Flowers is 6-3, 203) and has arms were measured at 35-1/4 at the NFL combine — Seattle has long had a reputation for favoring corners with at least 32-inch arms.

-“He was a guy we saw all the way through the draft,’’ Carroll said, “You probably can see why when you look at him, once you meet him and shake hands with him.
+“He was a guy we saw all the way through the draft,’’ Carroll said.
+“You probably can see why when you look at him, once you meet him and shake hands with him.
 He shakes hands with you from about 10 feet away.
 Just a real profile guy for us. … We took Tre and those were the two guys in the draft I had my eye on.
 We were hoping we had a shot to get him and when the opportunity opened up we jumped at it.’’

 Seahawks confident Ed Dickson and J.D.
 McKissic will be ready later in season.

 As noted above, Dickson has to miss at least six weeks now that he remains on the NFI list.
-Carroll said Dickson dealt with three different injuries during camp — all muscle-related issues’’ — that also hampered his ability to stay in shape.
+Carroll said Dickson dealt with three different injuries during camp — all muscle-related issues — that also hampered his ability to stay in shape.

 “He’ll be healed soon but he just wouldn’t have been able to catch up with us fast enough,’’ Carroll said.
 “So we will wait a little bit longer for him and expect him to come back in six weeks.’’

-McKissic was placed on Injured Reserve Monday with a broken bone in his foot suffered in camp.
+McKissic was placed on Injured Reserve on Monday with a broken bone in his foot suffered in camp.
 He has to miss at least eight games and Carroll indicated he will be back at that point.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.